Anatoly B. Kolomeisky

-Anatoly Boris Kolomeisky (Russian Анатолий Коломейский) (September 3, 1967) is a professor of Chemistry, Chemical and Biomolecular Engineering, Physics and Astronomy and chairman of the department of Chemistry at Rice University in Houston, Texas.
+Anatoly Boris Kolomeisky (Анатолий Борис Коломейский; born September 3, 1967) is a professor of Chemistry, Chemical and Biomolecular Engineering, Physics and Astronomy and chairman of the department of Chemistry at Rice University in Houston, Texas.

 Kolomeisky specializes in theoretical chemistry and theoretical biophysics using methods of statistical mechanics.

 Early life and education

-Born in Vinnitsa (Ukraine) in what was the Soviet Union, Kolomeisky received his M.Sc. (with honors) in Chemistry from Moscow State University in 1991.
+Born in Vinnitsa in what was the Soviet Union, Kolomeisky received his M.Sc. (with honors) in Chemistry from Moscow State University in 1991.
 In 1992 Kolomeisky went to the United States, where he attended the University of Kentucky (1993-1994) and then Cornell University in 1994 for his graduate studies.

 Kolomeisky obtained his Ph.D. (summa cum laude) from Cornell in 1998 working under supervision of Professor Ben Widom.
 Kolomeisky's Ph.D. research focused on theoretical investigations of one-dimensional stochastic models for studying various biological and chemical processes.

 Career

 After completing his Ph.D. in 1998, he joined the group of Prof. Michael E. Fisher at University of Maryland at College Park as a postdoctoral research associate.
 Working there, Kolomeisky became involved in a variety of theoretical investigations on mechanisms of complex physical, chemical and biological systems.

 Kolomeisky developed a lattice version of Debye-Huckel theory for electrolytes, and he also developed a first theoretical description of the force generation mechanisms by motor proteins and biological molecular motors.
 In 2000 Kolomeisky joined Department of Chemistry at Rice University as an Assistant Professor and he became a Full Professor there in 2011.
 In 2018 Kolomeisky became the Department Chair of Chemistry at Rice and in 2019 added a joint appointment with department of Physics and Astronomy.